 The food in Galapagos is a mix of Ecuadorian and international cuisine.
 Nobody visits Galapagos for the food, but it can be quite good and I had some great meals while there.
 You can find all sorts of food on the islands, especially in Puerto Ayora, the biggest town in the archipelago.

-Dos and don’ts regarding customs?
+Dos and don’ts regarding customs in the Galapagos?

 Don’t touch the wildlife.
 It’s amazing how close you can get to animals, but it’s very important to respect and protect the ecosystem by not touching or disturbing the animals.
 The main rule while in Galapagos is to leave everything in perfect condition, as you found it!
 This keeps it amazing for future visitors.

-Favorite place to stay?
+Favorite place to stay in the Galapagos?

 I love the Red Mangrove Aventura Lodge on Santa Cruz Island, in Puerto Ayora.
 It’s a bit of a splurge, but an amazing place to end up at after a cruise (while you recover your land legs).
 It’s right on the water and has a great, laid back atmosphere.
 You can sit on the back deck overlooking the water, with a drink, next to a sleeping sea lion and little land iguanas walking all over the place.